lau-bgg/diabetes_AI_prediction_model/README.md

   - R_REPRESENTACION_DIABETES_DIAGNOSTICO.R
 - README.md
 - ia-diabetes-2.ipynb
+A web version is also available in this respository

 ## Purpose of the project
 This project was created when participating in BeTECH Hackaton contest.
 We aime to create and train an AI which helps us predict whether a patient has diabetes based on a medical note provided externally.